 There is a possibility that some of these "near extinction" populations may rebound.
 The California Gray whale which was on the endangered species list has been removed from the list.
-The North Atlantic Right Whale has a very debatable future and while there are many regulations in effect concerning the whale (how close one
+The North Atlantic Right Whale has a very debatable future and while there are many regulations in effect concerning the whale (how close one can come to one of them and restricting the speed of boats in the areas where they are found), there are some who feel that the species may not recover.
+Among the factors affecting recovery are:

 - 1. How small has the stock become?
 Number of animals remaining - 2.
 What is the age of maturation? - 3.
 How long is the time from fertilization to birth (Gestation periods)? - 4.
 How many offspring are there from a single mother? - 5.
 How many times does the organism produce offspring i.e. what is the death rate relative to number of times animal mates? (salmon die after spawning) - 6.
 What is the survival rate of offspring? - 7.
-What factors impact mating choices? - 8.
-What other factors affect the mating and embryology? (changes in temperature, salinity, etc. Frog eggs produce more females than males as temperature rises). - 9.
+What factors impact mating choices?

+- 8. What other factors affect the mating and embryology? (changes in temperature, salinity, etc. Frog eggs produce more females than males as temperature rises). - 9.
 Consider sex ratios. # of females is more important than the # of males in terms of reproduction numbers.
 With humans, 1 man with 10 women can yield 10 children per year.
 10 men with 1 woman can yield 1 child per year (this is why wars do not significantly impact the growth of populations in most cases since there were more male soldiers and so populations after the war were skewed in terms of more women than men.
 By the next generation that skewing was basically gone.